 Lector: Ing.
 Philipp Neurohr, BSc, MSc

-Lector: Lena Rettinger, MSc, Agnes Sturma, BSc MSc, Dipl.-Ing.
+Lector: Carina Hauser, Bakk.rer.soc.oec.
+M.A., Mag.a Andrea Kerschbaumer, BSc MSc, Lena Rettinger, MSc, Dr.in scient. med.
+Agnes Sturma, BSc MSc, FH-Prof. Dipl.-Ing.
 Mag.
+Dr.techn.
 Franz Werner

-Individual feedback, presentations, case studies, discussions in small groups and in plenum, self-reflection
+Individual feedback, presentations, working on case studies, discussions in small groups and in plenary, reflection on own work

 Number of teaching weeks5 per semester; six to seven blocks per term, each whole-time from Wednesday to Saturday